Here’s Our Rant About bluebird bio Inc. (BLUE)

 Sponsored

-The average price from analysts is $43.53.
-BLUE currently public float of 66.04M and currently shorts hold a 9.00% ratio of that float.
-Today, the average trading volume of BLUE was 1.69M shares.
+The average price from analysts is $43.41, which is $16.02 above the current price.
+BLUE currently public float of 66.04M and currently shorts hold a 9.22% ratio of that float.
+Today, the average trading volume of BLUE was 1.92M shares.

 BLUE’s Market Performance

-BLUE stocks went down by -7.49% for the week, with a monthly drop of -46.11% and a quarterly performance of -39.82%, while its annual performance rate touched -64.35%.
-The volatility ratio for the week stands at 5.09% while the volatility levels for the past 30 days are set at 5.92% for bluebird bio Inc..
-The simple moving average for the period of the last 20 days is -36.02% for BLUE stocks with a simple moving average of -52.21% for the last 200 days.
+BLUE stocks went up by 16.57% for the week, with a monthly drop of -33.50% and a quarterly performance of -27.06%, while its annual performance rate touched -53.43%.
+The volatility ratio for the week stands at 8.34% while the volatility levels for the past 30 days are set at 6.54% for bluebird bio Inc..
+The simple moving average for the period of the last 20 days is -19.37% for BLUE stocks with a simple moving average of -42.31% for the last 200 days.

 Analysts’ Opinion of BLUE